-The Court finds all four of the discretionary factors support granting the Supplemental Application.
-First, "Secondary Respondents are not, and are not expected to be, parties in the Foreign Proceeding," meaning their documentary and testimonial evidence may be "outside the foreign tribunal's jurisdictional reach" and otherwise "unobtainable absent § 1782(a) aid."
+The Court finds Applicant has met all four of the discretionary factors.
+First, "FFIB is not, and is not expected to be, a party in the Foreign Proceeding," meaning their documentary and testimonial evidence may be "outside the foreign tribunal's jurisdictional reach" and otherwise "unobtainable absent § 1782(a) aid."
 See Intel, 542 U.S. at 264; Doc.
-9 at 11.
+13 at 12.
 Second, the Declaration of Chrysanthos Christoforou-an attorney in Cyprus-which was submitted in support of the Initial Application, indicates that "Cyprus law does not prohibit a party from seeking evidence abroad by whatever legal means are available to do it," and Mr. Christoforou is "not aware of any reason a Cyprus Court would accept judicial assistance from a United States Court."
 See Doc.
 4 at 5-6.
 Further, other United States courts have authorized § 1782(a) aid for legal proceedings in Cyprus before.
 See Doc.
+13 at 12-

-9 at 12 (citing Gorsoan Ltd. v.
+13 (citing Gorsoan Ltd. v.
 Bullock, 652 F. App'x 7 (2d Cir.
 2016); Weber v.
 Finker, 554 F.3d 1379 (11th Cir.
 2009)).
-Third, there is no indication the Supplemental Application seeks to circumvent Cypriot policy or proof-gathering restrictions.
+Third, there is no indication the Second Supplemental Application seeks to circumvent Cypriot policy or proof-gathering restrictions.
 See Doc.
-9 at 12 (citing Doc.
+13 at 13 (citing Doc.
 4 ¶ 21); see also Gorsoan, 652 F. App'x at 9.
-Lastly, the Supplemental Application's request is not unduly intrusive or burdensome because it seeks limited information about the source of Majab's funds used for specific real estate transactions in which Secondary Respondents were involved.
+Last, the Second Supplemental Application's request is not unduly intrusive or burdensome because it seeks limited information about the source of Majab's funds used for specific real estate transactions in which the Initial Respondents and the First Supplemental Respondents were involved.
 See Doc.
-9 at 13; see also Doc.
-8-1 at 8-9; Doc.
-8-2 at 8-9.
-Also, Applicant claims it will pay Secondary Respondents' document production costs.
+13 at 14; see also Doc.
+12-1 at 8-11, 15-18.
+Also, Applicant claims it will pay FFIB's document production costs "to minimize any burden or inconvenience."
 Doc.
-9 at 13.
+13 at 14.